 Chapters are NOT Episodes

-Episodes have a distinct structure.
+Chapters can be published serially.
+Serial fiction refers to the process of dripping content on a regular basis over a span of time.
+Episodic fiction requires more than just multiple releases over time.
+Episodes have a distinct structure (beginning, middle, end).
 Episodes put unique demands on writers.
 Marketing and sales for episodes will evolve as they grow in popularity.
-These are the topics I’ll spend the next days and weeks discussing in these posts.
-Let’s start with…
+These are the topics I'll spend the next days and weeks discussing in these posts:

 Has anyone else noticed that The Walking Dead (comic or television) starts to get grating/irritating after a while?
 The reason, in my opinion, is due to the lack of clear endgame for the series.
 What sort of life is Rick and his group striving for?
 Survival can only fuel a serial for so long before the passengers become too exhausted to care.